ProdriveTechnologies/voyager/Readme.md

 ## Release notes

+### [1.4.0]
+- `voyager package` now expects an input file path and writes the output file in the same folder as the input file

 ### [1.3.0]
 - Change environment variable names to the ones provided by the bamboo variables
 - `voyager config` now prints the location of the config file